igorwaw/advent15/day20-25/README.md

 I used dataclasses heavily.
 I feel that OOP is the right choice for that kind of problems and dataclass decorator allows to skip a lot of boilerplate code.
 That's defnitely my favourite addition to modern Python.

+# Day 23: Opening the Turing Lock

+That was fun, except for one trick in the instruction.
+We're emulating a simple computer (yay!), there's an instruction jie - "jump if even", and next one is jio, which I automatically read as "jump if odd", although the instruction explained it's "jump if one".
+Either I'm dumb or that trick is dumb, you decide.

+Other than that, it's simple.
+Match/case to run the right command and some string parsing.
+Initial version had 6 more methods, one for each command, but since they were 2-6 lines and even that could be shortened, I moved all of that directly into match/case.